The FullStoryBot is an essential part of the data capture and playback features provided by FullStory.

 Should I block FullStoryBot?

 If you use FullStory, we highly advise against blocking FullStoryBot.
-FullStoryBot’s only purpose is to fetch and store the assets required to rebuild your site when viewing your recorded sessions.
+FullStoryBot’s only purpose is to fetch and store the assets required to rebuild your site when viewing your sessions.

 FullStory can't snapshot a resource if our servers (outside your network) can't access it.
-This can also happen when you are recording from a development server that is firewalled or unreachable, such as localhost.
+This can also happen when you are capturing data from a development server that is firewalled or unreachable, such as localhost.
 To compensate, FullStory playback will automatically enter "fallback mode" in which your browser will fetch resources from your origin server as needed during playback.

 It is only advisable to lean on this fallback while testing out FullStory internally.
 For production environments, we strongly recommend giving FullStory's servers access to your CSS and images to ensure older sessions continue to playback smoothly and correctly as time goes on.

 Fallback mode only works if the browser in which you are watching sessions can reach the origin server during playback.
 Additionally, for security reasons, if fallback mode attempts to load a resource over HTTP and not HTTPS, your browser will block the loading of the resource.
-If you're recording on an internal server that does not run HTTPS, resources will fail to load during playback.
+If you're capturing data on an internal server that does not run HTTPS, resources will fail to load during playback.

 How should I allowlist FullStoryBot in my firewall rules?